DiegoLibonati/tower-drop/README.md

 3. Execute: `yarn install` or `npm install`
 4. Execute: `yarn run dev` or `npm run dev`

+## Getting Started with Docker

+1. Clone the repository with `git clone "repository link"`
+2. Execute: `npm install` or `yarn install` in the terminal
+3. Execute: `docker-compose -f dev.docker-compose.yml build --no-cache` in the terminal
+4. Once built, you must execute the command: `docker-compose -f dev.docker-compose.yml up --force-recreate` in the terminal

+NOTE: You have to be standing in the folder containing the: `dev.docker-compose.yml` and you need to install `Docker Desktop` if you are in Windows.

 ## Description

 In this page I replicated without gravity the famous mobile game "Stack Game", which consists of stacking blocks one on top of the other.
 In case of stacking with a block that is not perfectly superimposed to the one below, the block above will lose the part that was not stacked correctly.
 The game ends when a block is not stacked correctly.
 To stack you will have to click.